iskwipi/cmsc128-IndivProject_Caraig/README.md

 # To Do List

-A simple To Do List web app using HTML-CSS-JS and Firebase Firestore
+A simple To Do List web app using HTML-CSS-JS and Firebase

 ## Backend

-This web app utilizes Javascript connected to Firebase Firestore as a backend.
+This web app utilizes Javascript connected to Firebase as a backend.
 This means that all data will be saved into a database in the cloud, and an internet service is required to interact with the application.

 ## Usage

 To use the web app, you must first create a Firebase project and set up a Firestore database through [this website](https://console.firebase.google.com/).
-You must then get the project configuration details and replace the placeholders in the `app.js` file.
+You must then get the project configuration details and replace the placeholders in the `firebase-config.js` file.

 ```
 const firebaseConfig = {